2016 Buffalo Thunder Memorial Ride

-We all know of the infamous Rolling Thunder ride that takes place in the Nation’s Capital during Memorial Day weekend.
+We all know of the infamous Rolling Thunder Ride for Freedom that takes place in the Nation’s Capital during Memorial Day weekend.
 But, did you know Rolling Thunder isn’t the only thunder that rolls into Washington D.C. during Memorial Day weekend?
-The Buffalo Soldiers and Troopers MC and Troopers also bring their own thunder to the Nation’s Capital during the Memorial Day weekend with their Buffalo Thunder Memorial Ride to give honor and remembrance of African-Americans who have served our country military.
+The Buffalo Soldiers, Troopers MC and Troopers also bring their own thunder to the Nation’s Capital during the Memorial Day weekend with their Buffalo Thunder Memorial Ride to give honor and remembrance of African-Americans who have served our country military.

 Hosted by the Maryland Mother Chapter of the Buffalo Soldiers, Buffalo Thunder brings together chapters throughout the nation for their Buffalo Soldiers’ Annual Music, Jazz Festival and Family Picnic.
 The annual festival and ride also serves a purpose with proceeds going to college scholarships as well as a donation to the African-American Civil War Memorial and Museum in Washington D.C.